waseem18/Hackathons-In-India/README.md

 This repository tracks the upcoming Hackathons in India.
 To add a Hackathon to this list, please submit an issue, or fork this repo and submit a pull request.

+Keep hackathons organized by start date and then alphabetically.

 | Hackathon     |  Location    |StartDate     | EndDate     |Team?    |Contact   |